 COUNSELING CENTER STAFF:

-The Oakland counseling center is staffed by two clinical psychologists:
+The Oakland counseling center is staffed by two licensed clinical psychologists and one extern/trainee: